|

 for NLP.
 Gareth Roderique-Davies, Principal Lecturer in Psychology at the University

 of Glamorgan, wrote a rather interesting This paper explores what NLP is, the evidence for it, and issues related to its use.
 It concludes that after three decades, there is still no credible theoretical basis for NLP, researchers having failed to establish any evidence for its efficacy that is not anecdotal.
 And in the conclusion: ...
 NLP masquerades as a legitimate form of psychotherapy, makes unsubstantiated claims about how humans think and behave, purports to encourage research in a vain attempt to gain credibility, yet fails to provide evidence that it actually works.
 Neuro-linguistic programming is cargo cult psychology.
-Not all our readers agree with our Caution rating.
-A Christian who was involved with NLP "prior to being saved and born again" had this to say: NLP is very dangerous; seems great as most things do - a form of brain washing, and changing one's belief systems and values very subtly.
+Even with the lack of evidence NLP is effective, why does it continue?
+It seems to amount to no more than anecdotal evidence – basically, people feeling that it works for them. ... critics argue that NLP's claims for scientific respectability are not based on the scientific method.
+In response, advocates of NLP argue that NLP is a pragmatic discipline, largely interested in what "works" rather than existing theory. ... critics maintain that the experimental research that does exist has been overall unsupportive of the central assumptions and core models of NLP, and that it is therefore up to the proponents to back up their models and claims of effectiveness with evidence.
+This is sadly similar to how Theophostic Counseling operates – the pragmatic attitude of "it (apparently) works so we should do it" without bothering to figure out if it does really work, and in the case of both NLP and Theophostic, if it's something that Christians should be involved with anyway.
+What people perceive as working is not a test of reality or scientific truth.
+If it works it should be scientifically testable to be shown to work.
+The attitude of NLP supporters that they don't need to provide rigorous scientific evidence for NLP's assumptions reminded the New Zealand Cult List editor of how the Gentle Wind Project marketed its healing instruments – GWP claimed scientific studies had been performed but when pressed for details claimed the studies had been cut short because the healing instruments obviously worked so well they didn't want to deny the control group the use of the instruments.
+Not all our readers agreed with our former Caution rating.
+A Christian who was involved with NLP "prior to being saved and born again" had this to say: NLP is very dangerous; seems great as most things do – a form of brain washing, and changing one's belief systems and values very subtly.
 Used a lot in business and motivational type programmes, and become very secular in its appeal.
 The One NLP guru, Dale Kirby, informs us that one of the presuppositions of NLP is "No one is wrong or broken."
 So why seek remedial change?
 On the other hand, what Mr. Kirby does have to say about NLP which is intelligible does not make it very attractive.
 For example, he says that according to NLP "There is no such thing as failure.
 There is only feedback."
 Was NLP invented by the U.S. Military to explain their "incomplete successes"?
 When the space shuttle blew up within minutes of launch, killing everyone on board, was that "only feedback"?
 The basic NLP tenet that "no one is wrong or broken" is not only self contradictory, but contradicts the Christian concept of sin.
 NLP also turns the focus of a Christian from depending on God to depending on their own efforts, abilities and attitude, in a similar way to Christian Science, Scientology and hypnotism.
 Our thanks to British NLP practitioner Andrew Bradbury for his help in preparing this listing, grudgingly given though it was at times.
 New Age Movement.
 New Apostolic Reformation.
 New Christians, New Christian

 Prophets and Intercessors.
 Niagara Therapy.
+Nicholson, Sue.
+Nikau Church.
 NLP.
 See Neuro-linguistic Programming.
 Noah's Ark.

 In 1992 Answers in Genesis investigated the evidence and thoroughly refuted